LimeWire was a peer-to-peer file-sharing program that allowed its users to download and upload music in the form of MP3 and other file formats.

 To get the new business established, the new owners managed to raise $10.4 million via an Initial Coin Offering (ICO) in April 2022.
 It remains to be seen whether the new ownership can make it work this time around.

 By the way, if you feel bad for Gorton, then be assured that he came out just fine.
 In 2016, he purchased a New York townhouse for $7.55 million.
 He, furthermore, remained at the helm of his high-frequency trading firm Tower Research Capital, a company with over 1,000 employees, until August 2019.

 Why Did LimeWire Shut Down?

 LimeWire shut down in October 2011 because it lost its legal battle with the Recording Industry Association of America.

 Due to a substantive number of copyright infringement cases, U.S. District Judge Kimba M. Wood ruled that LimeWire had to immediately halt the distribution of any copyrighted materials.

-Looking at Napster, which now operates as a legal music streaming service, many believed that LimeWire could’ve gone on to exist if it wanted to.
+Looking at Napster, which now operates as a legal music streaming service and also tries to establish itself as an NFT marketplace, many believed that LimeWire could’ve gone on to exist if it wanted to.